 Using a scientifically proven process, the AWPF will treat water that exceeds drinking water standards, creating a reliable and high-quality water source.

 The concentrate generated during the treatment process will be sent to the ocean outfall for disposal.

-VenturaWaterPure will use a four-stage treatment process that produces purified water that exceeds drinking water quality standards.
+VenturaWaterPure will use a four-stage purification process that produces purified water that exceeds drinking water quality standards.

 - Membrane Bioreactor*